klmirg/ronya-react-portfolio/README.md

 ## Description

-A portfolio to showcase my work and achievements and to tell you a little bit about myself.
+A portfolio to showcase my work and achievements and to share with you, a little bit about myself.

 ## Table of Contents